 Budgeting Your Restaurant Interior Design:

+Like retail renovation, revamping the design of your restaurant costs a chunk of change.
 Restaurant interior design can cost anywhere between $85 to $500 per square foot (build out included).
 For a minimum of 600 square feet, that could be anywhere from $51,000 to $300,000!
 With that broad of a financial spectrum, it really comes down to the quality and quantity of your renovation and design.
 Budgeting for the needs of your industrial kitchen space and dining room will help keep your pocket book in order.

 If installing brand new kitchen equipment is a part of your renovation plans, you can expect this to account for roughly 75% of your entire budget..
 With walk-in freezers going for anywhere between $10,000-$30,000, exhaust fans running anywhere between $15,000 and $50,000 – the total cost of equipment can reach anywhere from $30,000 to $100,000.
 That does not even take into account any installation fees, such as new gas lines which may run upwards of $10,000.